 Where to stay: Hotel Das Regensburg is a popular hotel, located 5 minutes from Neupfarrplatz.

-To be close to the Christmas market in Neupfarrplatz, staying in Regensburg’s Old Town is a practical choice.
+Staying in Regensburg’s Old Town is a practical choice because it is close to Neupfarrplatz.
 The area provides easy access to the market and is well-connected to other parts of the city.

-For an eco-friendly hotel option near the market, consider booking a stay at the popular and highly-rated Hotel Das Regensburg.
+For an eco-friendly hotel option near the market, consider staying at the popular and highly-rated Hotel Das Regensburg.

-At the Lucrezia Market in Regensburg, located on Haidplatz and Kohlenmarkt, you can look forward to a unique shopping experience focusing on high-quality, contemporary handicrafts.
+At the Lucrezia Market in Regensburg, located on Haidplatz and Kohlenmarkt, you can expect a unique shopping experience focusing on high-quality, contemporary handicrafts.

 This market distinguishes itself with a diverse music programme on two stages, an art exhibition at nearby locations like the Thon-Dittmer-Palais, and social and cultural activities in what’s known as an ‘action hut’.